-- Targets are well-lit.
+- · Targets are well-lit.

 - Doors or entries to the range are locked or blocked from the inside.

 - Fire exits are not blocked.

-- Ensure equipment is properly sized for the girls.
+- Ensure equipment is properly sized for participants.

 - "Shot" is appropriate for the range.

-Girls should learn about shooting.
-Girls develop skills based on proper procedures and form, handling the equipment, getting the correct stance, sighting, aiming, and observing safety practices.
+Girl Scouts should learn about shooting.
+Participants develop skills based on proper procedures and form, handling the equipment, getting the correct stance, sighting, aiming, and observing safety practices.